We are holding a online memorial for the Animal Victims of War through Facebook here, starting at 11am (PST) November

 It may be impossible to account accurately for the total number of animal casualties of wars in just the last century.
 It is estimated that 8 million horses died in the first World War alone amongst many more donkeys and mules.
 In total over 16 million animals were used in just World War I Another 750,000 domestic animals were killed by their guardians in Britain before the start of World War II, to conserve food rations.
 100,000 carrier pigeons were used to carry messages and died.
-Even more were experimented on for testing chemical warfare and training purposes (which that still continues today), used as mascots to liven the spirits of soldiers (This is the origin of Winnie the Pooh), and used as mine sweepers.
+Even more were experimented on for testing chemical warfare and training purposes (that still continues today), used as mascots to liven the spirits of soldiers (this is the origin of Winnie the Pooh), and used as mine sweepers.
 Without other animals to exploit, it is hard to imagine how the first world war could have even unfolded as it did.
 They were the cogs that kept the machine of war in motion and their bodies were the bloody foundation upon which it was waged.